ytmytm/plus4-tcbm2sd/UserManual.md

 	.byte "U0", $1f
 	.byte "FILENAME"
 ```
-The example code for this is in the firmware that loads `/BOOT.T2SD`: [loader/loader.asm](loader/loader.asm)
+The example code for this is in the firmware that loads `/BOOT.T2SD`: [loader/loader.asm](loader/loader.asm) and IOLib patch for games: [games/tcbm2sdloaderfast.asm](games/tcbm2sdloaderfast.asm)

 #### <a name='FastloadU0tracksector'></a>Fastload (U0, track & sector)